 - Voice Recorder

-Microsoft offers Troubleshooting tools for various problems, such as the network, Windows update, playing audio etc that check the computer for common errors and fix them. during the October 2018 Update development, Windows 10 briefly introduced an option in the Troubleshoot settings page to allow the OS automatically fix common problems.
+Microsoft offers Troubleshooting tools for various problems, such as the network, Windows update, playing audio, etc that check the computer for common errors and fix them. during the October 2018 Update development, Windows 10 briefly introduced an option in the Troubleshoot settings page to allow the OS to automatically fix common problems.
 And now Starting with build 18262, the feature is back in the Settings app.